google/flatbuffers/docs/source/JavaUsage.md

 `startVector` with the right element size.
 You pass the number of elements you want to write.
 You write the elements backwards since the buffer is being constructed back to front.

+There are `add` functions for all the scalar types.
+You use `addOffset` for any previously constructed objects (such as other tables, strings, vectors).
+For structs, you use the appropriate `create` function in-line, as shown above in the `Monster` example.

 ## Text Parsing